Daniel Konieczny focuses his practice on patent litigation and other complex business and governmental disputes.

 In 2014, Mr. Konieczny conducted a roundtable discussion addressing topics in excess insurance disputes at the American Bar Association's Insurance Coverage Litigation Committee CLE Seminar, in Tucson, AZ.

-In conjunction with his partner Gino DiVito, Mr. Konieczny maintains a guide to the Illinois Rules of Evidence, which is available on the firm’s website and as a publication of the Illinois State Bar Association.
-The 200+ page guide includes a detailed comparison of the Illinois and Federal Rules of Evidence and extensive commentary on the Illinois and Federal Rules.
+In conjunction with his partner Gino DiVito, Mr. Konieczny maintains a guide to the Illinois Rules of Evidence, which includes a detailed comparison of the Illinois and Federal Rules of Evidence and extensive commentary on the Illinois and Federal Rules.